gauravdubey19/next-ecommerce/README.md

 # Next Shop

 Next Shop is an e-commerce website built with [Next.js](https://nextjs.org/).
-This project uses `DummyJson` for product data and Firebase for backend services and database management.
+This project uses `DummyJson` API for product data and Firebase for backend services and database management.

 ## Getting Started